BlackBerry MDS Connection Service

-The push request sends the push data as a byte stream.
-The destination, based on parameters set by the ApplicationID, is specified within the URL of the push data.
+The push request sends the push content as a byte stream.
+The destination, based on parameters set by the ApplicationID, is specified within the URL of the push content.
 The destination users and other delivery parameters are specified in HTTP headers included with the request.

-The BlackBerry push format is a proprietary push format supported exclusively by the BlackBerry MDS Connection Service and BlackBerry device.
+The BlackBerry push format is a proprietary push format supported exclusively by the BlackBerry MDS Connection Service and BlackBerry devices.

 Storing push requests